LinuxCommandLibrary

 -I FILE

-Read from pcap file.
+Read packets from a pcap dump file.

 CAVEATS